 For those in Central Texas, you may want to check out the Austin Astronomical Society.
 They have an observatory and dark sky site out at Canyon of the Eagles north of Lake Buchanan near Burnet, TX.
 They have monthly public and private star parties as well as various outreach efforts throughout the year.

 Another local organization I spent some time working with at their start has become the Texas Museum of Science and Technology.
 Formerly the Austin Planetarium, the group has had to scale back from their plans to develop a facility near the Bob Bullock Texas State History Museum and the University of Texas on the north side of downtown Austin.
-Instead they’ve moved into a facility just down the road from where I work in Cedar Park, TX; a northern suburb of Austin.
-I host a star party there every Friday night up to their closing in early 2018.
+Instead they had moved into a temporary facility just down the road from where I work in Cedar Park, TX; a northern suburb of Austin.
+I hosted a star party there every Friday night up to their closing in early 2018.
 Hopefully the dream for a permanent location isn’t dead, but I haven’t heard anything lately.

 While I don’t typically have much time to spend on these, and more often than not I completely forget to check them out, here are a couple of links that I see commonly sent around.